Volunteer Spotlights

 For the past six years, Susan has been a driving force behind the beauty and upkeep of The Fells.
 As a dedicated member of our Crack Maintenance Team who meets every Tuesday morning from April to October, she brings her talent, energy, and love of painting to every project she touches.

 From refreshing the veranda furniture to transforming rooms in the Main House, Susan’s brushstrokes can be found across the property.
 One of her most meaningful contributions was partnering with other volunteers to renovate the intern wing.
-Over several months, she painted four bedrooms, a hallway, sitting room, and bathroom including walls, windows, ceilings, and even floors.
-Thanks to her hard work, the space now welcomes four summer interns each year.
+Over several months, she and Dianne Prevo painted four bedrooms, a hallway, sitting room, and bathroom including walls, windows, ceilings, and even floors.
+Thanks to their hard work, the space now welcomes four summer interns each year.

 When asked what she enjoys most about volunteering, Susan shared that nothing beats the feeling of accomplishment after completing a project.
 And what would she tell someone thinking about joining our volunteer community?